fbpx

 Seek support

-Breaking the cycle of unhealthy relationship patterns can be challenging so it’s important to have a good support system to help you.
+Breaking the cycle of unhealthy relationship by creating patterns of healthier relationships can be challenging so it’s important to have a good support system to help you.
 This may include finding an individual therapist, attending support groups or talking to trusted friends/family members.

 If you are looking to make healthy changes for yourself and your relationships, talk to one of our therapists today!